awreece/codearcana/content/management/apologies.md

  - "I'm sorry, I was wrong to shout at you in that fight.
 I understand how that made your feel scared.
 In the future, I'm going to take a few deep breaths to calm down."
  - "I'm sorry about that meeting.
-I was wrong to report your status as red without giving you warning; I bet it made you feel bad in front of your boss.
-In the future, I'll try to give you a heads up so you can have some time to prepared."
+I was wrong to report your status as red in front of your boss without discussing you first; I bet it made you feel frustrated.
+In the future, I'll make sure to sync up with you about the status beforehand."

 But there are a lot of ways I used to accidentally screw up apologies.
 Here are some apology tips: